 D: Well, I have two different ways, like, in high school it was pretty much known and I just…there was some bullying and I just kind of started to own it and accept it and realized, hey yeah, I’m gay and I’m not going to hide it any more.
-Um so, I was open in high school but it was a small town that I lived in and so no one ever wanted to say anything to my mother about it.
+So, I was open in high school but it was a small town that I lived in and so no one ever wanted to say anything to my mother about it.
 So I was open in public but not in private.
 Which is very different dynamic for some people.
 And then one day my mom asked me if I was gay.
 It was on Halloween of, like, 2005.
 She asked me if I was gay.
 And I had promised myself that I would always be honest if she asked me.
 If she had the nerve to ask me the question, I had the nerve to answer honestly.
 And so she asked me, and at first she said “Are you gay?” and I was like, “Um, yes, I’m always happy.”
 And then she was like, “That’s not the question I’m asking you.”
 And, um, the next question was,“Are you a homosex—do you like having sex with men?”
 And my answer was, like, “Yes, I do.”
 And she told me I had 60 seconds to get my shoes on and get out of the house.
 And, um…

 R: How old were you?

 D: I was seventeen at the time.
 And, um, she said you have 60 seconds to get out of the house, and if you don’t I’m going to hit you with this baseball bat, and she went and got a baseball bat.
 So, there wasn’t any option of staying at home.
 So I left.
 And walked, and I have never felt freer than I did that very moment that I walked out of that house and felt completely free and honest with myself.
-Um, and I made a promise to myself that day walking to the gas station that I would never hide who I am for anyone ever again.
+And I made a promise to myself that day walking to the gas station that I would never hide who I am for anyone ever again.
 And I’ve stayed true to that…like I don’t…I’m very honest and open to about who I am and what I do and what I believe in.
 And um, my mother and I had a horrible relationship after that, like, for six months we hated each other and were just argumentative with each other and fighting all the time.
 And I didn’t live with her anymore, and was living with whoever I could live with, that kind of thing.
 Almost didn’t graduate high school and finally graduated.
-And, um, got all that stuff done, got done with school, got out of there.
+And, got all that stuff done, got done with school, got out of there.
 And then went to college.
 And left.
 And that was…it was pretty rough times, that year was pretty rough, dealing with all that.
-And, uh, my mom has finally come around.
+My mom has finally come around.
 And now it’s not even an issue, at all.